SkyAPMTest/skywalking-mock-collector/README.md

-# sky-walking collector simulator for autematic-agent-test
+# sky-walking collector simulator for automatic-agent-test

 ## Why need a collector simulator?
 Since sky-walking begun more and more complex from 3.0, testing all agent feature in manually seems impossible, and the maintainer team has less time to do so.